Information updated: 22nd July 2021.

 Do children, parents, staff, or volunteers have to wear face coverings?

-It is recommended that parents, staff and other adults wear face coverings, where a person is not exempt.
+NACCC continue to recommend that parents, staff and other adults wear face coverings, where a person is not exempt.
 Children may choose or parents may exercise parental responsibility about face coverings for children, where this is developmentally appropriate.
+Whilst the law no longer requires these, NACCC would support any centre that made them a condition of service, in the interests of the safety of all involved.

 My family use a Contact Centre, do they test for Covid-19?